Daniel Yohannes: Boards and community service

-Yohannes is active in his community and has served on various boards and civil organizations, including sitting on the board of Project C.U.R.E (Commission on Urgent Relief & Equipment), an organization that delivers donated medical supplies and equipment to more than 120 developing nations around the world, and the National Jewish Hospital.
+Yohannes is active in his community and has been on various boards and civil organizations, including sitting on the board of Project C.U.R.E (Commission on Urgent Relief & Equipment), an organization that delivers donated medical supplies and equipment to more than 120 developing nations around the world, and the National Jewish Hospital.
 Yohannes helped to fund the building of a new research and medical facility at the hospital, the Iris and Michael Smith Clinics and Laboratories, which opened in 2007.

-Yohannes served as co-chair of the 23rd G8 summit in Denver, Colorado, in 1997 along with Bill Coors and Gail Schoettler.
+Yohannes was co-chair of the 23rd G8 summit in Denver, Colorado, in 1997 along with Bill Coors and Gail Schoettler.
 In this capacity, Yohannes was responsible for raising the funds necessary to host the summit.
 Yohannes was recognized in Denver for the significant role he played in making the summit possible.

 Yohannes was also an advocate for Denver Sister Cities International, playing an influential role in pairing Denver with the Ethiopian city of Axum.
 In 1995, after the match was made official, Yohannes co-led a delegation of Denver officials and business leaders on a visit to Axum.

-Yohannes has served the arts community through his presence on the Smithsonian National Board and the board of directors of Media One (now Comcast).
+Yohannes has been on the Smithsonian National Board and the board of directors of Media One (now Comcast).

-In 2006, while serving on the board of trustees of Denver Art Museum, Yohannes and his family endowed the museum’s first African art gallery.
+In 2006, while on the board of trustees of Denver Art Museum, Yohannes and his family endowed the museum’s first African art gallery.
 Beyond providing the new gallery space in the museum, Yohannes aided in expanding the museum’s African art collection.

-He has also lent his expertise to his community by serving on the boards of the University of Washington Michael G. Foster School of Business, the Pacific Coast Banking School, the Boy Scouts of America, the First Western Trust Bank, the New Resource Bank, and the board of advisors for the University of Colorado Medical School.
+He has been on the boards of the University of Washington Michael G. Foster School of Business, the Pacific Coast Banking School, the Boy Scouts of America, the First Western Trust Bank, the New Resource Bank, and the board of advisors for the University of Colorado Medical School.

 On April 1, 2019, Yohannes was named a director of the newly formed Dow Inc.